 - Alerts and exceptions: Systems are set up to monitor certain business areas based on stakeholders’ rules and restrictions.
 This provides people information and ability to take action to quickly identify potential risks and improve performance.

 - Integration with social business: Social business focuses on enhancing business collaboration, which is very similar to data democratisation.
 It gives employees access to data in various ways in a short time.

-And the benefits: what can businesses get from data management and democratisation
+What can businesses get from data management and democratisation?

 Data management with democratisation via BI tools enable business to transit from being reactive to proactive – by widely connect business processes and information together, and allow better and faster decision making.
 Specifically, the future benefits of data democratisation with BI tools will:

 - Bring faster response time across many areas of businesses

 just by delivering the right information to the people, at the right time, in the right place.